 For these planner stickers, I am not going to make them waterproof since they don’t need to be.
 So I just used the printable vinyl setting on the drop down menu.

-Send the sticker sheet to your printer again and then place it on a mat and let the Cricut cut around each sticker.
-These ones won’t have a shadow, it is just the sticker.
+Send the sticker sheet to your printer again and then place the printed sheet on a blue mat and let the Cricut read the black rectangle and cut around each sticker with the fine point blade.
+These ones won’t have a shadow or background layer, it is just the sticker.

 Peel them off the sheet and add them to planners, journals, kids lunches, sticky notes, notebooks, etc.

-I even added one to my Cricut since I get to do what I love!
+I even added one of the fun stickers to my Cricut since I get to do what I love!